 2.

-Choose the visual style that matches your channel aesthetic and video content.
-Each style uses different design principles to capture attention:
+Choose the thumbnail type that matches your channel aesthetic and video content.
+Each type uses different design principles to capture attention:

 |---|---|---|